dfelinto/blender-manual/manual/addons/rigging/rigify/bone_positioning.rst

 After the main face bones are placed use the cheek bone to connect the eye-nose area to the jaw mouth area.
 Then do the same with the brow area.
 This process will automatically define face muscles compression areas.

-.. tip:: Merge Points

-   The rig will generically work as its best if you keep the bone connected at their merge points.

 Position the eye bones in the eye pivot point facing right **toward** the face on the Y axis.